 Plants in the Cucurbitaceae family contain cucurbitacin, a group of biochemical compounds that plants use to deter predators.
 These plants usually only have a small amount of cucurbitacin so they aren’t harmful to humans.
 However, when consumed in large amounts, cucurbitacin can cause food poisoning in humans and animals.
 This chemical gives off a bitter taste, so don’t eat any loofah gourd (or other vegetables) with a strong, bitter flavor.

-Because of the cucurbitacin content, you need to use a trusted seed brand to grow luffa, whether it’s your local nursery or an online shop.
-Homegrown or hybrid seeds have a much higher potential of producing large amounts of cucurbitacin, which can be dangerous and a waste of time.
+Because of the cucurbitacin content, you need to use high-quality luffa seeds from a trusted source, whether it’s your local nursery or an online shop.
+Homegrown, hybrid seeds have a much higher potential of producing large amounts of cucurbitacin, which can be dangerous and a waste of time.
 If you’re only growing loofah for the scrubber and won’t be eating it, you can be more lenient with your seed choices.

 If you’ve grown cucumbers before, loofah will be very familiar.
 The planting and growing requirements are basically the same, with just a few tweaks.